Laplacian paths in complex networks: information core emerges from entropic transitions: Results

 whose eigenvalues $\mu_i(\tau)$ with $i=1,2,...,N$ are simply related to the eigenvalues $\lambda_i$ of $\hat L$ by

 Note that the generic eigenvalue $0<\mu_i(\tau)\le 1$ gives the relative weight of the corresponding Laplacian eigenvector in the eigenvector decomposition of the network state ${\bf s}(t)$.
 By the properties of the Laplacian for a simple connected graph, we have that all eigenvalues of $\hat L$ are positive with the only exception of the minimal one $\lambda_{min}=0$ whose corresponding eigenvector is uniform.
-Consequently, through the measure given by Eq.~\eqref{mu} we can define the Shannon entropy --at time $\tau>0$ -- (as recently proposed in \cite{Domenico2016})
+Consequently, through the measure given by Eq.~\eqref{mu} we can define the Shannon entropy --at time $\tau>0$ -- (as recently proposed in \cite{Domenico2016,ghavasieh2020})

-whose physical meaning is the following: let us assume to start the dynamics with a generic heterogeneous state $\mathbf{s}(0)$ having non-null components along all eigenvectors of $\hat L$.
+where he normalization coefficient $1/\log(N)$ makes the entropy $S[\rho(\tau)]\in [0,1]$.
+Indeed its maximum value is obtained in the case of $N$ identical eigenvalues $\mu_i(\tau)=1/N$ (for $\tau=0$), which describes the most trivially heterogeneous network composed by $N$ isolated (i.e., independent) nodes.
+As shown below, this will allow us to consider it as a potential order parameter for the study of \emph{entropic phase transitions} (or information propagation transitions, i.e., diffusion) over the network.
+We state here a heuristic explanation of such quantity: let us assume to start the dynamics with a generic heterogeneous state, $\mathbf{s}(0)$, having non-null components along all eigenvectors of $\hat L$.
 The more heterogeneous $\mathbf{s}(0)$ is in terms of its decomposition along the eigenvectors of $\hat L$, the larger the information encoded in the network.
 In this sense, $S[\rho(\tau)]$ can be seen as a measure of the residual information still encoded in the evolved state $\mathbf{s}(\tau)$.
-The normalization coefficient $1/\log(N)$ makes the entropy $S[\rho(\tau)]\in [0,1]$.
-Indeed its maximum value is obtained in the case of $N$ identical eigenvalues $\mu(\tau)_i=1/N$ (for $\tau=0$) which describes the most trivially heterogeneous network composed by $N$ isolated (i.e., independent) nodes.
-As shown below, this will allow us to consider it as a potential order parameter for the study of \emph{entropic phase transitions} (or information propagation transitions, i.e., diffusion) over the network.
-Special mention must be made to the specific application considering $\tau=-1$, the so-called \emph{Laplacian Estrada index} of a network initially proposed to quantify the degree of folding of long-chain molecules \cite{Estrada2000}, which also provides a centrality measure of the network \cite{Estrada2012, Bamdad2010}.
+Note that this formulation does not consider any information about the initial state of the nodes and only draws on the properties of the network's propagator that encodes the information streams or information flow between nodes $i$ and $j$ \cite{ghavasieh2020}.
+We stress the specific application considering $\tau=-1$, the so-called \emph{Laplacian Estrada index} of a network initially proposed to quantify the degree of folding of long-chain molecules \cite{Estrada2000}, which also provides a centrality measure of the network \cite{Estrada2012, Bamdad2010}.